What Is a Network Operating System? Key Role for Network Operations

 - Scaling: An advanced NOS can adapt to a growing network as more devices are added.

-The evolving role of NOS
+What is the evolving role of NOS

 Large-scale networks have evolved significantly in recent decades.
 The internet is a basic requirement in most countries, and service providers (SPs) have been operating this crucial resource while watching others monetize it.
 Despite major market shifts and evolving customer expectations, most networks are still constructed using the same methods of 25 years ago, relying on monolithic chassis and hardware-centric models.